 How can you tell if your horse has ulcers?
-Without thorough veterinary investigation (gastroscoping), determining if your horse has ulcers is impossible, but there are some characteristic signs which could indicate your horse is suffering from ulcers.
+Without thorough veterinary investigation (gastroscoping), determining if your horse has ulcers is impossible, but there are some characteristic signs (horse ulcers symptoms) which could indicate your horse is suffering from ulcers.
 Here are 7 Signs Your Horse Could Be Suffering From Ulcers:

 A Change In Attitude

 Are you noticing a change in your horses’ attitude?
 Whether its related to ridden work or even to being tacked up, groomed or rugged up, this could be a sign of ulcers.
 Our MD Han van de Braak suggests that you test this: after tying your horse safely, place your hand (palm facing upwards) on its sternum (breastbone), push your flat fingers gently but firmly upwards, slide your fingers with this pressure applied over the midline towards your horse’s rear quarters, if you notice any skin flinching, or evasive movement then your horse is likely to suffering from ulcers or gastric erosion.
+Simplest trick to verify horse ulcers symptoms.
 Take appropriate action from there.

 Uncomfortable Being Girthed Up